On chordal and perfect plane near-triangulations: Introduction

 \section{Introduction}

-A plane embedding of a (planar) graph $G$ is called a triangulation if the boundary of every face is a cycle of length three.
-A plane embedding of a simple maximal planar graph is a plane triangulation \cite{balakrishnan2012textbook}.
-If the above definition is relaxed to permit the boundary of the outer face to be a cycle of length exceeding three, the embedding is called a plane near triangulation.
-A graph $G$ is said to contain a chordless cycle if it has an induced cycle on four or more vertices.
-A graph that does not contain any chordless cycle is called a chordal graph \cite{west2001introduction}. $G$ is said to be perfect if neither $G$ nor its complement contain any chordless odd cycles.
+A plane embedding of a (planar) graph is called a plane near-triangulation if the boundary of every face, except possibly the outer face, is a cycle of length three.
+We try to derive local characterizations for checking whether a plane near-triangulation is chordal or perfect.
+Here, a \textit{local characterization} refers to a condition that can be checked by inspecting the neighbourhood of individual vertices, edges or faces of the graph.
+A graph is chordal if and only if it is free of induced cycles of length exceeding three \cite{west1996introduction}.
+A graph is perfect if and only if it is free of induced odd cycles of length exceeding three (or odd holes) \cite{tucker1973strong}.

-Structural properties of maximal planar graphs and some of their subfamilies like Appollonian Networks have been investigated in the literature \cite{laskar2011maximal} \cite{biedl2004tight}\cite{Kumar:1989:NCS:646827.707381}\cite{cahit2003characterization}.
-Here we investigate structural characterizations for chordal and perfect plane near triangulations.
-The results hold true for plane triangulations as well.
+Investigation of the structural properties of plane triangulations and some of their subfamilies like Apollonian networks have been elaborately undertaken in the literature \cite{laskar2011maximal, biedl2004tight, Kumar:1989:NCS:646827.707381,cahit2003characterization}, owing to their rich and interesting geometric structure.
+Here we investigate local structural characterizations for chordal and perfect plane near-triangulations.

-In Section 3, we derive a simple characterization for chordal plane near triangulations that depends solely on the structure of the local neighbourhood of individual vertices.
-Though structural characterization for perfect plane triangulations has been investigated in \cite{benchetrit2015h}, to the best of our knowledge, no characterization that depends only on the local neighbourhoods of individual vertices is known.
-In Section 4 we investigate a relatively simple structural characterization for perfect plane near triangulations.

-Though a local characterization for perfect plane triangulations (or plane near triangulations) is unlikely, plane near triangulations that do not contain any induced $W_5$ (See Definition \ref{Def1}) admits a local characterization.
-A proof for the characterization is given in Section 5.